Bamboo vs. Eucalyptus

 As for our manufacturing workers, they’re full-time employees who work 8-hour shifts.
 They get paid above-average wages, they receive free healthcare and education, and they get free housing close to work.

-We visit the plants a few times a year to make sure everything is on the up-and-up and everyone is happy.
+We visit the plants a few times a year (when there isn't a pandemic) to make sure everything is on the up-and-up and everyone is happy.

 So, what’s the responsible choice?